Banner Health

 Why is bone health important for women?

 While bone health is important for everyone, keeping your bones strong is especially important for women.
-That’s because women are more likely to develop osteoporosis than men.
+That’s because women are more likely to develop bone diseases such as osteoporosis than men.
 In fact, 80% of the people in the U.S. who have osteoporosis are women, and one in four women over age 65 has the condition.

-According to the Office on Women’s Health, there are a few factors that increase women’s risk for bone loss:
+According to the Office on Women’s Health, there are several factors that increase women’s risk for bone loss and the development of osteoporosis:

 • Women’s bones are naturally smaller, thinner and less dense than men’s bones.

-• When women reach menopause, their estrogen levels decline.
+• When women reach menopause, typically around age 50, their estrogen levels decline.
 Estrogen helps protect against bone loss, so women lose more bone mass after they reach menopause.

 Osteoporosis is dangerous because when your bones are fragile, they can easily break.
 You could break a bone with a light fall that ordinarily wouldn’t cause a problem, or even get a bone fracture when you’re coughing, sneezing or bending.
-You could also get a compression fracture in your spine because those bones are no longer strong enough to support your body weight.
+You could also get a compression fracture in your spine because those bones are no longer strong enough to support your body weight, leading to significant loss of bone density and strength and resulting in weak bones.

 One in three women over age 65 will likely have an osteoporosis-related fracture.
 Recovering from these fractures can require surgery and take a long time.
 In many cases, women may never get back the mobility and independence they had before a fracture caused by osteoporosis.